Build Thread Project Scrambled - The Diesel Powered CJ-9?

 • Muncie SM465 4 speed manual with granny (6.55:1) low 1st gear.

-• DIY NP231 geared underdrive box(s) for triple sticks (I may stack two together meaning the transfer case will have more gearing options than the trans and a final drive crawl ratio of 1035:1 in first gear.)
+• DIY NP231 geared underdrive box(s) for triple sticks (I may stack two together meaning the Transfer Case will have more gearing options than the Transmission and a final drive crawl ratio of 1035:1 in first gear.)

 • Dana 400 with aftermarket billet case built for driver drop and low 4:1 gears.